01.

 FIDA & The New Futures Institute

 Traditionally, schools have been designed in a compartmentalised way to support single-subject teaching.
-The new Futures Institute will provide a new kind of space that will support interdisciplinary learning and enable collaboration and cross-fertilisation between departments.
-Providing these spaces will facilitate new conversations and partnerships, spearheading future curriculum development.
+The Futures Institute will provide spaces that will support this new way of teaching and learning and enable collaboration between departments.
+Providing these spaces will facilitate new conversations and partnerships, spearheading further curriculum development.

 All Dollar pupils will spend time in the Futures Institute and benefit from the new and exciting educational opportunities it supports.
 The Institute will also allow more young people from across Scotland to access these experiences.
 Our aim is to better prepare all our students for the opportunities and challenges of the world beyond the school gates.